Mission and Goals

 Graduate Business Grant (MBA Fees Grant)

-In combination, the University processes federal Title IV, state, and university awards for approximately 9,200 students receiving approximately $75 million from all programs annually.
+In combination, the University processes federal Title IV, state, and university awards for approximately 11,500 students receiving over $130 million from all programs annually.